 Winter Home Maintenance Checklist

 It is wintertime, and you stay inside more.
 It is important to make sure your home can withstand the cold weather.
 When it is cold outside, it can be very dry inside.
 That means that pipes might freeze, and the roof may get damaged.
 Make sure you protect your home by making changes like putting in insulation or sealed windows.
-Sealing any cracks around doors or windows or adding heat to your attic.
+Such problems could be prevented by having a good floor plan, so make sure to be extra careful in choosing someone to design your house.
+In addition, sealing any cracks around doors or windows or adding heat to your attic.